bhauman/rebel-readline/rebel-readline-cljs/README.md

 ## Quick try

+Current `rebel-readline-cljs` uses ClojureScript 1.12.x and requires Java 21 or newer.
+This project includes a `.java-version` file for `jenv` users that selects Java 26.

 #### Clojure tools

 If you want to try this really quickly [install the Clojure CLI tools](https://clojure.org/guides/getting_started) and then invoke this: